bgamari/ghc-wiki-import/status/oct13.md

 In the past several months, GHC has seen a surge of community involvement, and a great deal of new contributors.
-We now have [37 committers](team-ghc), with **14 added in 2013 alone** - it's an exciting time to work GHC!
+We now have [37 committers](team-ghc), with **14 added in 2013 alone** - it's an exciting time to help out!